 Choe (2003), panel data is used from the period 1975-2013 by using VAR model.
 The results indicated that there strong relationship exist between FDI and economic growth.

-Further the finding is that uni-directionality exists from economic growth to domestic saving (DS).
+Furthermore, the study also concluded that there is uni-directionality from economic growth to domestic saving.